Turns out, the millionaire knows a thing or two about saving.

 Whether it’s student loan, auto, or credit card debt, it’s still something you’re paying interest on — ignoring it or doing the bare minimum literally makes the problem worse.
 You have to get ahead of it.

-A budget may not bring instant gratification the way buying everything you want does, but what you save will accumulate over time, and putting it toward debt will do you double the good.
+A budget may not bring instant gratification, the way buying everything you want will, but what you save will accumulate over time, and putting it toward debt will do you double the good.
 While Ed Sheeran is a positive example, many celebrities struggle with debt, and you don’t want to end up like one of these.

 You could start a retirement fund